-- 1) As soon as an investigation has commenced the Investigator must ensure relevant details are entered into the Unitec Student Disciplinary Statute Register (The Register) by emailing studentdiscipline@unitec.ac.nz.
-The Register must be updated (by emailing studentdiscipline@unitec.ac.nz) once the outcome of the investigation is known, including the decision of any appeal made.
-The Student Disciplinary Investigation Record (see Reference Documents section) should be used for this report, and updated if there is a successful appeal. - 2) Where allegations of Prohibited Conduct have been upheld, the Investigator will ensure that the penalties imposed are recorded on the Respondent's file in the relevant Student record system, as appropriate. - 3) Where an appeal is made that overturns the decision of the Investigator and/or any penalties imposed, relevant details are recorded on the Respondent file in the relevant Student record system or, in the case of an appeal that overturns the decision of an allegation being proven, all details recorded on the Respondent file in the relevant Student record system are removed. - 4) studentdiscipline@unitec.ac.nz must be provided with a copy of the Student Disciplinary Investigation Record where an allegation of Prohibited Conduct is upheld, any appeal application, and the outcome of any related Hearing held under the Student Appeals Procedure (updated on the Student Disciplinary Investigation Record).
+- 1) As soon as an investigation has commenced the Investigator must ensure relevant details are entered into the Unitec Student Disciplinary Statute Register (The Register) held by the Head of Department.
+The Register must be updated once the outcome of the investigation is known, including the decision of any appeal made.
+The Student Disciplinary Investigation Record (see Reference Documents section) should be used for this report, and updated if there is a successful appeal. - 2) Where allegations of Prohibited Conduct have been upheld, the Investigator will ensure that the penalties imposed are recorded on the Respondent's file in the relevant Student record system, as appropriate. - 3) Where an appeal is made that overturns the decision of the Investigator and/or any penalties imposed, relevant details are recorded on the Respondent file in the relevant Student record system or, in the case of an appeal that overturns the decision of an allegation being proven, all details recorded on the Respondent file in the relevant Student record system are removed. - 4) The Executive Dean, Academic Development must be provided with a copy of the Student Disciplinary Investigation Record where an allegations of Prohibited Conduct is upheld, any appeal application, and the outcome of any related Appeal Hearing (updated on the Student Disciplinary Investigation Record).